Skip to main content

 Step 7: Verify the Installation

-Open a project where you configured the Risksheet topic and click the Risksheet entry in the navigation sidebar.
+Open a project where you added the Risksheet topic and click the Risksheet entry in the navigation sidebar.
 You should see the Risksheet home page showing:

 • Available folders for creating new risk documents